astrolince/configs/README.md

 `$ sudo systemctl enable --now systemd-swap`

-- Tweak swappiness to avoid running out of memory:
+- Tweak swappiness to avoid running out of memory (only if you have a low amount of RAM):

 `$ sudo nano /etc/sysctl.d/99-swappiness.conf`